 Budgets

-Budgets protect an organization or environment from unexpected AI spend.
+Budgets protect Cloud-managed AI spend at the organization, environment, caller API key, provider key, team, or member level.
 In AISIX, budget enforcement is a Cloud-managed workflow: AISIX Cloud owns the budget rules and usage totals, and the managed gateway enforces the returned allow or deny decision on live traffic.

 Budget enforcement is supported only through AISIX Cloud managed budget checks.
 Self-hosted gateways do not support budget enforcement.